bkumaran/jenkins_parser/README.md

 <img width="1160" alt="screen shot 2017-04-12 at 1 48 49 pm" src="https://cloud.githubusercontent.com/assets/8415311/24948095/d51ec454-1f86-11e7-89c9-06ed056dc3e0.png">

 ## Notes
-* Works only when the log format is in  pass 0 , fail 0 format.
+* Works only when the log is in  pass 0 , fail 0 format.
 * Not Really useful when the number of tests run/failed is less.